Pronunciation

 Mycophenolate: May decrease the serum concentration of Progestins (Contraceptive).
 Management: Use of an additional or alternative (nonhormonal) method of contraception should be considered.
 Consider therapy modification

 Nelfinavir: May decrease the serum concentration of Progestins (Contraceptive).
-Management: Use an alternative or additional method of contraception due to possibly decreased contraceptive effectiveness.
+Management: Use alternative/additional method of contraception due to possibly decreased contraceptive efficacy.
 Injected depot medroxyprogesterone acetate does not appear to participate in this interaction.
 Consider therapy modification

 OXcarbazepine: May decrease the serum concentration of Progestins (Contraceptive).
 Management: Contraceptive failure is possible.
 Use of an additional or alternative, nonhormonal method of contraception is recommended.
 Consider therapy modification

 Perampanel: May decrease the serum concentration of Progestins (Contraceptive).
 Management: Patients should use an alternative, nonhormonal-based form of contraception both during the concurrent use of perampanel and for 1 month after discontinuing perampanel.
+Oral and non-oral contraceptives likely participate in this interaction.
 Consider therapy modification

 Phenytoin: May diminish the therapeutic effect of Progestins (Contraceptive).
 Contraceptive failure is possible.
 Management: Contraceptive failure is possible.
 Use of an alternative, nonhormonal contraceptive is recommended.
 Consider therapy modification